adonisjs/v6-docs/content/docs/experimental/inertia.md

 It may differ depending on the frontend framework you are using. ( [`@viteReactRefresh`](https://docs.adonisjs.com/guides/edge-reference#vitereactrefresh) may be needed, `app.ts` may be `app.tsx`, etc. )

 You can configure the root template path in the `config/inertia.ts` file.
-By default, it assumes that your template is located at `resources/views/root.edge`.
+By default, it assumes your template is at `resources/views/root.edge`.

 ```ts
 import { defineConfig } from '@adonisjs/inertia'